HUGSBOX/YALP/README.txt

 C) Record the minimum and maximum populations of a pattern, along with their corresponding generations, and print them when the program is stopped.
+If you like, also keep track of average population (this would be generation-independant).

 D) KEENER BONUS: Create a function (or set of functions) that allow grids to be written to, or read from .txt files for saving and loading.